Or download our app "Guided Lessons by Education.com" on your device's app store.

 - Model looking at an item, and asking a question to clarify whether the object is living or nonliving.
 Think back to the information presented in the video and ask, "Does this object grow and change?"

-- Continue until every student has had a chance.
-Encourage students to ask questions to clarify whether something is living or nonliving.
+- Continue until every student has had a chance to ask questions to clarify whether their object is living or nonliving.
 Allow students to take turns answering the questions, and classifying the objects.

 - Have students in need of enrichment draw objects on a paper that are living.

 - Read additional books about living and nonliving things to students who are struggling with the concept.

 - Observe whether students are able to correctly classify living and nonliving things in the sorting activity.

 - Listen to assess whether students are able to ask and answer questions about key details from the read aloud and video.

 - Have each student go around the room and find a nonliving object.
 Remind students to ask a question, "Is this living or nonliving?"
 Have students then answer their question using information and details from the video and text.